scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 * You must have the authority to pull `scalar-ledger` and `scalardl-schema-loader` container images.
 * You must configure the database properties in the helm chart custom values file.
-* You must confirm that the replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes in the Scalar DL node group.
+* You must confirm that the replica count of the Ledger and Envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes in the Scalar DL node group.
+* You must enable Auditor configurations in `scalardl-custom-values.yaml` file if you are planning to deploy an Auditor.
+* You must create a `ledger-key` secret if you are planning to deploy an Auditor.

+### Recommendations

+* You should enable `ledgerProofEnabled` in `scalardl-custom-values.yaml` file and create a kubernetes `ledger-key` secret for Ledger deployment.

 ### Steps